 - ID card (with photo) issued by an agency of the U.S. government or the State of North Carolina for a public assistance program (Note: Although this is an acceptable form of ID under North Carolina law, the State Board is not aware of any such ID in circulation that contains a photo.
 All IDs for voting are required to have a photo.)

 Student and Public Employee IDs Approved for Voting

-The State Board of Elections has approved 100 student and employee identification cards across the state for use in the 2023 municipal elections and 2024 primary and general elections in North Carolina.
+The State Board of Elections has approved over 100 student and employee identification cards across the state for use in the 2024 primary and general elections in North Carolina.

 Free Photo ID Cards

 All county boards of elections can issue free voter photo IDs to registered voters in their county.
 To be issued a free voter photo ID card, the voter must provide their name, date of birth, and the last four digits of their Social Security number, and have their photo taken.
 Find additional information at Get a Free Voter Photo ID.